oddhill/worksample-backend-api/README.md

 Build a basic administrative interface protected by authentication where admins can manage the library of books.

-The administrative interface would preferably be built with PHP and a templating language of choice.
+The administrative interface would preferably also be built with either PHP or Node.js based on the language you choose to work with and a template engine of your choice.

+You are not expected to build a frontend based on any JavaScript framework since this work sample is focused on backend development.

 You will not be required to wite your own css.
-A frontend framework like Boostrap is perfectly acceptable.
+A frontend framework like Bootstrap is perfectly acceptable.

 ### As a administrator you should be able to do the following